Freeg0/Practice-Tasks-Manager/README.md

 # Practice-Tasks-Manager
-It's a project to practice my skills in React and discovering zustand
+Little project of a tasks manager for practice my skills in react.js and node.js discover of zustand, passport and hapi/iron